pickle-prick/rubik/README.md

 # A "Unnamed" Game Engine built for understanding how 3D graphics work

+> [!WARNING]
+> This software is unfinished.
+Keep your expectations low.

 ![Screenshot of a 3D scene](./screenshots/003.gif)

 ## Development Setup Instructions